Thanksgiving Turkey Meatloaf

 For this recipe, I used 2 pounds of 93/7 ground turkey.

-That means it has 7% fat in the meat.
+That means there is 7% fat in the meat.

-The reason I like there to be some fat is so the baked meatloaf stays moist and does not dry out.
+I like some fat so the baked meatloaf stays moist and does not dry out.

 Could I use a different type of ground meat?